 The highest category of happiness is bliss.

-The experience of ecstasy, euphoria, and bliss are the highest degree of happiness that we can humanely experience.
+The experience of ecstasy, euphoria, and bliss is the highest degree of happiness that we can humanely experience.
 But experiencing the top of the happiness spectrum is not so easy.

 There are only a handful of people in the world who can be said to be residing on this level of happiness on a constant basis.